Follow these simple steps and you'll have a Perfect Beef Tenderloin every time!

 It's often intimidating to cook a pricey cut of beef - afterall, you don't want to ruin it, especialy if it's for a special occasion dinner.

-Here are some tried and true tips for making the perfect beef tenderloin!
+Here are some tried and true tips and even a cooking temperature chart for making the perfect beef tenderloin!
 The recipe includes a delicious Horseradish Sauce, too!

 Beef tenderloin is a special treat at our house because it's so pricey!
 So when we splurge on this, I sure don't want to burn the tenderloin...here's how to make perfect beef tenderloin every time!